 Please print out and complete the following forms, and bring them to the DRC in the Student Center, to start the process.
 Also, bring current documentation (from an evaluation done preferably within the last three to five years) of your disabling condition(s) from a qualified health care provider.
 Please see "Recommended Documentation for Disabilities," in the menu to your left.

 Disability Resource Center Accommodation Procedures

 *No accommodation is given prior to the point of student disclosure, verification and accommodation agreement with the instructor.
+Accommodations are not retroactive.

-The procedure to request/receive accommodations:
+The procedure to receive accommodations:

-- The student meets with the Dean of Students or their designee to review the documentation and the student' needs and history.
+- The student meets with the Dean of Students or their designee to review the documentation

-- Upon receipt of verification documents and determination that adjustments are warranted, the Dean or their designee gives the student “Special Accommodation Agreement Forms” designating recommended accommodations for each class in which the student seeks assistance.
-Accommodations are not provided retroactively.
+- Upon determination that adjustments are warranted, the Dean or their designee gives the student an “Accommodation Agreement Form” designating recommended accommodations for each class in which the student seeks assistance.

-- If there is a disagreement concerning accommodations between a faculty member and a student, the Dean shall be contacted and included in the discussion as a mediator.
+- If there is disagreement concerning accommodations between a faculty member and a student, the Dean shall be contacted and included in the discussion as a mediator.
 Further assistance may be pursued through the Vice President for Student Services.

 - The student may appeal decisions made during this process by following the grievance procedure in the current Jackson State Catalog/Student Handbook.
-Please see "ADA Appeal Process," in the menu to your left.

 - The college has a right to seek additional medical/psychological evaluations paid for by the college, but must provide disputed accommodations until such information is obtained.